rehierl/abstract-properties/06-0-category-theory/0-1-why-keep-it.md

 develop such an impression.
 Because of that, holding on to it means to let others know that there could be something to it.
 This in turn allows others to save time in not having to develop that impression themselves.
-They can then choose to pick up that thought themselves, or to simply skip it.
+They can then choose to pick up that thought, or choose to simply skip it.

-The key here is that one shouldn't simply scarp a "thing" if it could turn out to be relevant to a discussion.
+The key here is that one shouldn't simply scarp a "thing" if it could still turn out to be relevant.
 Be it to confirm what is being discussed, or to even prove it wrong.
-If one such result comes from keeping it, then it was worth it either way.
+If one such result comes from keeping it, then holding on to it was worth it either way.

-That being said, you don't choose to not point something out just because you don't fully understand it since that would be like acting as if the "lack of knowledge" didn't exist.
+That being said, you don't choose to not point something out just because you don't fully understand it, since that would be like acting as if the "lack of knowledge" didn't exist.